 With various emotions: Angry?
 No need to be.
 Frustrated?
 Just relax.
 Annoyed?
 You are a kid, what could be so bad?

 All examples of not being seen or soothed; instead, dismissed and denied.
 Over time, this neglect of our interior landscape—our thoughts, perceptions, beliefs, needs, desires, and yes, feelings, may lead to a trauma wound.
+As an adult you may push your emotions deep down, eat your feelings, drink your stress, overwork to avoid feeling your feelings.
+In short, you avoid your feelings because you were programmed that you have NO REASON to feel.

 What we needed we didn’t get: attuned engagement from our parents.

 Please note: I am not saying adults ought to give a child everything they say they need.
 Example: you are in the grocery store and your child absolutely insists he needs a candy bar.
-No. Yet, he does need for you to show some understanding.
+No. That is a want, not a need.

 It might sound like, “I get it buddy, you really want that candy bar.
 They are yummy.
 It’s hard to not have sweets every time we want them, huh?”
 Attuned engagement.